If you’re like most people, your change accumulates in the same spot until you’re broke and desperate for something.

 Some machines will not accept half dollars or silver dollars.
 You have several options when it comes to cashing in your change.

 Banks are the best place to exchange money for money.
 Most banks will only cash change if you have an account with them.
 Your bank may have a coin machine; however, many banks have eliminated their coin machines or put them behind the tellers, so you actually have to take your piggy bank to them.

 Some banks like Chase, Capital One and Bank of America have completely eliminated the coin exchange process.
 My bank and my husband’s bank eliminated that service, so we ended up with another bank where we keep our vet bill money because they exchange our coins.

 If you’re using the teller to cash in change, remember to always go inside (never send coins through a window unit) and show up at an off-peak time (avoid Mondays and Fridays and lunch times) to avoid crowds.
 Additionally, many banks will provide wrapping for you to wrap your own coins.
 Some banks do check wrapped coins, so be prepared to be patient.

-What banks have a free coin counting machine?
+Which banks have free coin counting machines?

 Banks with free coin counting machines and their locations:

 - First County Bank